 - Enhance Conservation Efforts: Support whitebark pine conservation and restoration efforts in high-elevation areas to further support snowpack preservation and encourage mountain recreation.

 Assistance provided by the WPEF to ski areas seeking certification includes:

-- Maintain a WPFSA web page on WPEF’s website which will explain the program and house links to participating ski area’s website
+- Web Presence: We maintain a WPFSA web page on WPEF’s website that explains the certification program and includes links to the participating ski area’s website.

 Do you have a favorite ski area with whitebark pine?
-If they are not aware of this program, please have them email Mike Giesey (Chair of the Ski Area Partnership Committee).
+If your favorite ski/snowboard area is not aware of the WPFSA program, please encourage them to email the Ski Area Partnership Committee.